athena-framework/athena/docs/dependency_injection.md

 # Dependency Injection

 Athena's Dependency Injection (DI) module adds a service container layer to your project.
 This allows a project to share useful objects, aka services, throughout the project.
-These objects live in a special class called the Service Container (SC).
+These objects live in a special struct called the Service Container (SC).
 Object instances can be retrieved from the container, or even injected directly into classes as a form of constructor DI.

 By default, the SC is added to the main fiber of the project.
 This allows the SC to be retrieved anywhere within the project.
 The `Athena::DI.get_container` method will return the SC for the current fiber.
 Since the SC is defined on fibers, it allows for each fiber to have its own SC.
 This can be useful for web frameworks as each request would have its own SC scoped to that request.
 This however, is up to the each project to implement.